Hypfer/lovelace-valetudo-map-card/README.md

 Draws the map from a Xiaomi vacuum cleaner, that is rooted and flashed with [Valetudo](https://github.com/Hypfer/Valetudo), in a [Home Assistant](https://www.home-assistant.io/) Lovelace card.

+## Valetudo
+Currently, there are 2 big Valetudo projects:

+### Valetudo
+The original Valetudo, found on https://github.com/Hypfer/Valetudo.
+For this one, both the MQTT and REST methods are supported.
+No further tools are necessary.

+### Valetudo RE
+A popular fork, found on https://github.com/rand256/valetudo.
+If you want to use this repository with Valetudo RE, you will have to set up [valetudo-mapper](https://github.com/rand256/valetudo-mapper) and set `publishMapData` to `true` in that `/app/config.json`.
+You will have to use the MQTT configuration for this repository.

 ## Configuration

 `lovelace.yaml`: Add custom Lovelace configuration in Home Assistant to enable valetudo-map-card JavaScript.
 Go to your HA overview, then right top "Configure UI", then right top again on the 3 dots and "Raw config editor".